nveshaan/nveshaan.github.io/content/projects/muscle-wave-classifier/index.md

  - 0: Open fist
  - 1: Closed fist

-The processed data is stored in `.npy` format, for easy loading into Num.
+The processed data is stored in `.npy` format, for easy loading into NumPy.
 The dataset is structured such that each file corresponds to a participant's samples, with their associated labels stored in a separate array.

 The dataset, after the preprocessing, is available for download [here](https://www.kaggle.com/datasets/nveshaan/openclose-fist-state-emg-signal-envelope).